 My fiance' and I are purchasing a home together and we both have separate homesteads now.
 Can we use Portability to bring both of our CAP amounts to our new home?

-The new legislation allows you to bring the higher of the two CAP amounts, but not both.
-You should both file a portability application and our office will determine which CAP amount is higher.
+Legislation allows you to bring the higher of the two CAP amounts, but not both.
+Contact our office to determine which CAP amount is higher.